John-Frank/Blackjack/README.md

 # Blackjack
-A version of Blackjack I developed for Python 2 through Jose Portilla's "Complete Python Bootcamp" Udemy course.
+A version of Blackjack I developed for Python 2 for Jose Portilla's "Complete Python Bootcamp" Udemy course.